Socrats/randomize-apps-otree/README.md

 ## Modify the randomisation

-* If you need to adapt the randomisation mechanism, all you need to do is to modify the `randomise_apps` function in `randomize-apps-otree/__init__.py`.
+* If you need to adapt the randomisation mechanism, all you need to do is to modify the `randomize_apps` function in `randomize-apps-otree/__init__.py`.
-* If you would like to randomise per group of participants, then you might need to make some changes to the `C.PLAYERS_PER_GROUP` constant in `randomize-apps-otree/__init__.py`, and add a WaitPage, so that participants are grouped in your desired way.
+* If you would like to randomize per group of participants, then you might need to make some changes to the `C.PLAYERS_PER_GROUP` constant in `randomize-apps-otree/__init__.py`, and add a WaitPage, so that participants are grouped in your desired way.
+* **DO NOT** modify the name of the app `randomize_apps_otree`.

 ## Test

 This repository comes with a test configuration so that you can see how the app works, and make any necessary modifications to adapt it to your needs.
 All you need to do is run the otree development server with ``otree devserver``.
-In the admin page you will be able to run the `Randomized Apps` demo experiment, which will lead you through 3 pages in a randomised order with the names of `test_app1`, `test_app2`, `test_app3`.
+In the admin page you will be able to run the `Randomized Apps` demo experiment, which will lead you through 3 pages in a randomized order with the names of `test_app1`, `test_app2`, `test_app3`.
 You should see that the order is (at least with a probability of 1 - (1/6)) not the same for all participants.

 **Important:** To be able to run the test you **must** set the `OTREE_ADMIN_PASSWORD` and `OTREE_SECRET_KEY`